A11pwnX/Linux-iPhone-6s-X-howto/README.md

    sudo ./bin/checkra1n -cpk ./pongo/Pongo.bin
    ```

-   > This will boot pongoOS on your device and load PongoOS.
+   > This will boot pongoOS on your device.

 2. **Load the Linux kernel, DTB, and initramfs:**